 Will provide some funds for Drought and River Drying workshop

-Theresa has been made aware of New Mexico Water Trust Board funding Opp opportunities to support the Collaborative program.
+Theresa has been made aware of New Mexico Water Trust Board funding opportunities to support the Collaborative program.
 The Valencia Soil and Water Conservation District could serve as a fiscal agent to support work for this Collaborative.

 Theresa is serving on new Valencia County Arroya Flood Control District; will be running next year.
 Opportunities to collaborate and seek funding sources.